 Cincinnati, OH 45999-0031

-You can use certain private delivery services designated by the IRS to meet the "timely mailing as timely filing/paying" rule for tax returns and payments.
-These private delivery services include only the following.
+You can use certain private delivery services (PDS) designated by the IRS to meet the "timely mailing as timely filing/paying" rule for tax returns and payments.
+Go to IRS.gov/PDS for the current list of designated services.

 The private delivery service can tell you how to get written proof of the mailing date.